Willem-Jacobs/reading-notes/readClass6.md

-# Dynamic Web Pages with JavaScript
+# Reading Dynamic Web Pages with JavaScript

 ## Reading 06a